-One of my favorite memories is swinging from a tall tree limb in my backyard that my Dad whipped up with an old metal pot lid from my Mom’s kitchen.
-He tied a big heavy rope through the lid and climbed up on out tallest ladder and secured it tightly around a big limb.
+One of my favorite memories is swinging from a tall tree limb in my backyard on a homemade swing that my Dad whipped up with an old metal pot lid from my Mom’s kitchen.
+He tied a big heavy rope through the lid and climbed up on our tallest ladder and secured it tightly around a big, sturdy limb.
 We would twist our legs around and sit on the lid, hold on tightly and my sister and I would spin each other until we were queasy.
-Pot lids swings are easy to make and a special kind of homemade fun.
+Pot lids swings are easy to make and a special kind of simple fun.
 If you are feeling luxuriant, a rustic version with a hand-carved seat and nautical knots can be ordered from a woodworking studio for a hefty price from dzierlenga.com.

-I hope you have been lucky enough to have a real Hawaiian Shave Ice made from real fruit juice, not the bottled, sugar loaded concentrate, falling ethereally in translucent flakes to be deliciously devoured on a hot day.
+I hope you have been lucky enough to have a real Hawaiian Shave Ice made from real fruit juice that falls ethereally in translucent flakes to be deliciously devoured on a hot day.
 This fruity, icy treat is always on my mind.
 To makes these light and fluffy snowflakes of wonder, the West Bend Professional Snowball Machine does a fine job of approximating the Hawaiian original.
 In less than 30 seconds, extra-fine shave ice is ready for you to combine with your own snow-cone recipe.

-If the heat is streaming in through your windows in the bedroom and you forgot to order Solar Shades, put your pillow or pillowcases in the fridge to take out at bedtime to cool you down at night.
-Any cold surface kept close to your body, reduces heat throughout your body.
+If the heat is streaming in through your windows in the bedroom since you forgot to order solar shades for those extra sunny days, try this icy idea.
+Place a pillow or a pillowcase in the fridge to take out at bedtime to cool you down at night.
+Any cold surface kept close to your body reduces heat throughout your entire body.
+This easy, nifty trick makes those hot, muggy nights bearable.
 You can order a pre-made “chillow,” but who wants to sleep on a plastic gel-pack!

 Rescue the kids from the heat and pitch a playhouse tent or teepee in the backyard.
 Many playhouses can be ordered, but it is easy to take a big blanket or tarp and throw around some poles or tree limbs to make a shaded spot to play or chill out.